-There are a number of factors that need to be brought into consideration when you are buying a subwoofer for your home theater.
-First and foremost, it is important to understand that there isn’t just one subwoofer that would fulfill everyone’s requirements.
+Several factors need to be brought into consideration when you are buying a subwoofer for your home theater.
+First and foremost, it is essential to understand that there isn’t just one subwoofer that would fulfill everyone’s requirements.

 The basic criteria are different for different people.

 For example, one person may be more concerned about the cost of the subwoofer, while the bass may be the primary consideration for another person.

-In order to make it easier for you to choose the right subwoofer for your home theater, we have put together some different points of consideration that need to be given some thought before you zero in on one product.
+In order to make it easier for you to choose the right subwoofer for your home theater, we have put together some points of consideration that need to be considered before you zero in on one product.

-One of the first factors that you should keep in mind when purchasing a subwoofer for your home audio system is the size of the subwoofer itself.
+One of the first factors you should remember when purchasing a subwoofer for your home audio system is the size of the subwoofer itself.
 If you have space constraints or don’t want a bulky subwoofer to act as an eyesore with your sleek home theater system, it is recommended that you opt for a smaller subwoofer that has a more inconspicuous look to it.

-On the other hand, if you are looking for something more powerful – yes, strength may be linked to size in some case – then you might want to choose a subwoofer that is larger in size – maybe 12 inches or more.
+On the other hand, if you are looking for something more powerful – yes, strength may be linked to size in some cases – you might want to choose a larger subwoofer – maybe 12 inches or more.

-The wattage on the subwoofer is indicative of the power that the device has, which also translates to how loud the subwoofer will be when you attach it to your home theater system.
-Having said that, there are other parameters that also come into play here.
+The wattage on the subwoofer indicates the device has power, which also translates to how loud the subwoofer will be when you attach it to your home theater system.
+Other parameters also come into play here.
 For example, there will be a big difference between the sound quality of a 1,000-watt subwoofer and a 100-watt subwoofer, even if they are being played at the same volume.

-The difference manifests itself in the form of clarity, the bass and a large number of other ways.
-Therefore, more power may suit people with more complex needs, while people who aren’t too particular about sound quality may get by with lower power as well.
+The difference manifests itself in the form of clarity, the bass, and many other ways.
+Therefore, more power may suit people with more complex needs, while people who aren’t too particular about sound quality may also get by with lower energy.